Mark Davis to buy Las Vegas Aces

-LAS VEGAS (KLAS) – Las Vegas Raiders owner Mark Davis has entered into an agreement to buy the WNBA team, the Las Vegas Aces.
-Said Davis today:
+LAS VEGAS (KLAS) – Las Vegas Raiders owner Mark Davis has entered into an agreement to buy the WNBA team, the Las Vegas Aces, said Davis Thursday.

 Davis has been seen often at Aces games throughout the last couple seasons.